Jahed Ahmed

 Sign-in with Microsoft

 Microsoft took me through a rollercoaster of registration forms, payment details, verification.
 It requires an Azure account, after creating one with all of my usual details, it rejected me for their "free-tier" with no specific reason.
-I didn't even want the free-tier, I was just going to use their auth service.
+I didn't even want the free-tier, I was just going to use their auth service which has no pricing tiers.
 It then took me to another registration flow, asked for the same details, for a normal tier I assume, which also rejected me.
 Dead end.
 What now?
 I tried logging in anyway and... it worked.
 What was that all about?
-It was smooth sailing after that.
-I created an app, setup authentication, copied some credentials, the usual; except the part where it started mentioning Active Directory like I cared.
+Azure's jankiness feels very much like Windows so at least that's consistent.

 Sign-in with Apple